zobo/dbgpPlugin/README.txt

 Just drop the dbgpPlugin.dll into you Notepad++ plugins directory.
 Note: This plugin uses a set of shortcuts for debugging actions (run, eval, step...) that were taken from Delphi.
 F9 that is used for "Run" conflicts with a command from ConvertExt plugin.
-Also F7 could also conflict if it is enabled.
+Also F7 could conflict if it is enabled.

 USAGE